hybridink/hybrid.ink/services/ebook-creation.md

 The world of e-books is varied and diverse, with formats that support everything from staid, straight-through-to-the-end text to comics and complex documents.
 While it's easy enough to run one's own document through a file converter to wind up with something ready to sell through various e-book marketplaces, sometimes you want a little something extra.

-{{site.brand}} is happy to help work with authors to get their work ready as e-books in popular storefronts such as Amazon, Barnes & Noble, and Ingram Spark.
+{{site.name}} is happy to help work with authors to get their work ready as e-books in popular storefronts such as Amazon, Barnes & Noble, and Ingram Spark.
 Whether you want something highly customized or simple and straight forward, we're here to help.

 Rate
 :   Ebook creation rates depend on the work involved.
 The base rate is $50 plus $1 per 1,000 words.
 However, every project will have different requirements, and we are willing to work on a sliding scale for those whose circumstances make a higher fee less feasible, so please contact us for a quote.